uiuc-iml/RA-SLAM/INSTALL.md

 # Installation Instruction

-Note: though our project supports ROS integration, it is not included in the current installation instruction.
+Note 1: though our project supports ROS integration, it is not included in the current installation instruction.

+Note 2: for convenience, the installation instruction we wrote assumes installation to `/usr/local` with root access.
+In reality, to avoid collision with existing system packages, it is recommended to install all packages (including the ones that OpenVSLAM depends on) into a local directory such as `~/.local` instead of the system path `/usr/local`.
+This can be easily achieved by adding `-DCMAKE_INSTALL_PREFIX=$HOME/.local` option to a CMake command.
+Another benifit of this is that `sudo` privilege is not needed for the installation, which may be desirable on multi-user servers.

 ## Dependancies
 * Build System